Budapest MIPIE Conference

 This second conference linked to a priority for Hungarian education strategy - that of unequal access to educational provision and transforming segregated provision into inclusive settings.

-During the conference in Belgium, policy makers from the participating countries reflected upon their current information collection and current and future requirements – the ‘what’ of identifying and mapping developments towards inclusive education – and identified key issues, priorities and questions associated with such data collection.
-In the Budapest conference, the same policy maker as well as data collection specialists discussed ‘how’ this information could be collected.
+During the Brussels MIPIE conference, policy makers from the participating countries reflected on their current information collection, as well as current and future requirements: the what of identifying and mapping developments towards inclusive education.
+They identified key issues, priorities and questions associated with such data collection.
+In the Budapest conference, the same policy makers and data collection specialists discussed how this information could be collected.
+Summaries of all of these sessions, as well as an overview of country priorities for data collection and key messages for future work are presented in the Budapest Conference report.

-The various inputs given during the conference Programme are available to download as pdf files in the section below.
-Please contact the Agency Secretariat (secretariat@european-agency.org) if you want to receive these files in a different format.
+The conference was attended by over 60 participants.
+The various inputs given during the conference programme are available to download as pdf files in the section below.

 Conference Presentations